-7 Prior to 2013, bond guarantees could "uplift" the issuance credit rating, even above the sovereign rating ceiling.
+Prior to 2013, bond guarantees could "uplift" the issuance credit rating, even above the sovereign rating ceiling.
 Following regulatory changes in 2013, credit uplifts are only tenable through full (100%) bond guarantees.
-However, blended finance tools including concessional partial guarantees, concessionally funded debt service reserve accounts or subordinated concessional notes can in effect improve the credit outlook of an issuance and aligned it with investment grade characteristics.

-facility using equipment to reduce the company's environmental impact.
+However, blended finance tools including concessional partial guarantees, concessionally funded debt service reserve accounts or subordinated concessional notes can in effect improve the credit outlook of an issuance and manufacturing facility using equipment to reduce the company's environmental impact.
 The second is a \$1.2 billion project, sponsored by Lenzing AG, that involves the construction of LD Celulose, a greenfield dissolving wood pulp plant located in Minas Gerais, Brazil.